Are you looking for a delicious and easy vegan recipe to impress your guests? Look no further than my best creamy vegan mushroom risotto with peas!

 Heat the vegetable stock

 - Keep the stock simmering on the stove at low heat while you make the risotto.
 You will be gradually adding the hot broth to the risotto in increments.
-Add the mushroom water to the saucepan to heat it with the vegetable stock when you have room in your saucepan.
+Add the mushroom water to the saucepan to heat it with the vegetable stock when you have room.

 Cook the fresh mushrooms

-- Tip: You can cook the mushrooms while you are cooking the risotto to save time.
+- Tip: You can cook the mushrooms while cooking the risotto to save time.

 Make the risotto